verveguy/tana-helper/README.md

 See [Pinecone README](docs/README_PINECONE.md) for more details.

+## LLamaindex support

+Beyond upserting/querying a vector database, `tana-helper` now has the start of some functionality built on top of the [llamaindex](https://www.llamaindex.ai/) opensource RAG toolkit.
+Llamaindex allows you to build a "document index" on top of a vector database (in this case, ChromaD, so everything is stored locally).

+APIs are provided for preloading your entire Tana workspace from a Tana JSON Export file, building a llamaindex for the whole workspace, as well as incrementally "updating" individual Tana notebook nodes within the index.

+The index can then be used to answer questions about your own Tana workspace via the `/research` endpoint.
+The question you pose will be transformed into a number of more specific questions which are then used as embedding queries against the llamaindex.
+The results of all this retrieval will then be fed to an LLM to process into a response to your original question.

+Results are variable at this point: I'm hopeful that Tana themselves will build this kind of feature into the product at some point.
+I think the truth is that implementing RAG pipelines in code is far less flexible than having some kind of interactive "RAG chat" capability.
+The problem is getting it integrated with Tana and having access to your entire workspace...

+NOTE: for those of you digging into the code, you'll see there's some initial support for using [Ollama](https://ollama.ai/) locally to let you use LLMs and embeddings other than OpenAI.
+I've been pretty disappointed with other LLM's so far, which is why I'm not yet making this a more generally "finished" feature.
+I'm not sure it's worth it...

 ## Pushing nodes to inline references support

 This is a useful addition to Tana depending on your workflow.
 Basically, it lets you take notes from say, a meeting, where you've used inline refs to link the note to various concept nodes and then "push" the new note to those concept nodes rather than just relying on the backlinks UI in Tana.
 (Which I find very limiting and disruptive to my reading flow)